CubNavarro/Firstproject/_posts/2022-01-2022-PerformanceTaskScoring3.md

 ---
 toc: true
 layout: post
-description: This is the performance task #3
+description: This is the Performance task with my submissions 1 & 2
-categories: [Week 18]
+categories: [Week 17]
 title: Performance Task 3
 ---